 | LCD Displays for

-The remote LCD displays connect to Pulse Output WattNode® meters to display power (watts or kilowatts) and/or energy (kilowatt-hours).
-The display can be mounted in a rectangular cutout on the front of a service panel, junction boxe, or any other panel up to 0.2 in.
+The remote LCD displays connects only to WNB Series Pulse Output WattNode® meters to display power (watts or kilowatts) and/or energy (kilowatt-hours).
+The display can be mounted in a rectangular cutout on the front of a service panel, junction box, or any other panel up to 0.2 in.
 (5mm) thick.
 Using the adjustable decimal point and scale factor, you can display almost any desired resolution or range.

-- Pulse Input - Compatible with P-Series WattNodes.
+- Pulse Input - Compatible with P-Series WattNodes pulse output meters.

 - Panel Mount - Meets NEMA-4X when used with provided gasket.